-Like many companies and industries, we experienced challenges within our supply chain as a result of the affects of the COVID-19 pandemic.
+Like many companies and industries, we experienced challenges within our supply chain as a result of the effects of the COVID-19 pandemic.
 In particular, we encountered difficulties related to the supply of raw materials and packaging components.
 These challenges were driven by, but were not limited to, increased demand for certain ingredients with a limited supply, our supplier's inability to meet demand due to capacity constraints, and increased lead times associated with constrained transportation availability.
-While we were able to manage these circumstances in fiscal 2021 by working closely with our customers and suppliers, there continues to be significant pricing pressures and supply chain challenges associated with various raw materials and packaging components.
+While these impacts have lessened over the past couple of years, there continues to be significant pricing pressures and supply chain challenges associated with various raw materials and packaging components and we continue to manage these circumstances by working closely with our customers and suppliers.
 Additionally, there still remains uncertainty related to existing and potentially increased tariffs.
-Throughout fiscal 2022, we expect upward pricing pressures for raw materials, packaging components, and other costs will continue as a result of limited supplies of various ingredients, the effects of higher labor and transportation costs, and the potential levy of tariffs on goods we import from overseas, including beta-alanine.
+Throughout fiscal 2025, we expect upward pricing pressures for raw materials, packaging components, and other costs will continue as a result of limited supplies of various ingredients and the impact of inflationary factors, including higher labor and transportation costs, and the potential levy of tariffs on goods we import from overseas, including beta-alanine.